 Proper arrangements are defined by statutory guidance issued by the National Audit Office.
-They comprise your arrangements to:
+They comprise the Council's arrangements to:

-- Take informed decisions; - Deploy resources in a sustainable manner; and - Work with partners and other third parties.
+- take informed decisions; - · deploy resources in a sustainable manner; and - · work with partners and other third parties.

-In considering your proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government to ensure that our assessment is made against a framework that you are already required to have in place and to report on through documents such as your annual governance statement.
+In considering the Council's proper arrangements, we will draw on the requirements of the CIPFA/SOLACE framework for local government to ensure that our assessment is made against a framework that is already required and to report through documents such as the annual governance statement.

-We are only required to determine whether there are any risks that we consider significant, which the Code of Audit Practice which defines as:
+We are only required to determine whether there are any risks that we consider significant, which the Code of Audit Practice defines as: